thoughtbot/ember-cli-rails/README.md

 ## Installation

-Firstly, you'll have to include the gem in your `Gemfile` and `bundle install`
+Firstly, you'll have to include the gem in your `Gemfile`

 ```ruby
 gem "ember-cli-rails"
 ```

+Next, remove `jquery-rails` from your `Gemfile`.
+If you want to keep jquery-rails around for other JavaScript bundles, Ember CLI will detect jquery-rails in your gemfile and exclude it from the Ember apps' builds if you leave it in the `Gemfile`.

 Then you'll want to configure your installation by adding an `ember.rb` initializer.
 There is a generator to guide you, run: